Deep Generative Modeling with Spatial and Network Images: An Explainable AI (XAI) Approach: Imaging Data from the ABCD Study

-This article explores a clinical application involving multimodal imaging data from children aged 9–10 years, collected as part of the Adolescent Brain Cognitive Development (ABCD) Study—the largest study of brain development in youth in the United States \citep{casey2018}.
-The primary aim is to investigate how spatially indexed variability in resting-state fMRI (rs-fMRI) signals across time, reflecting the amplitude of low frequency oscillations, relates to a range of brain imaging predictors encompassing both spatial brain characteristics and a multi-task brain coactivation network produced in response to several cognitive tasks.
-We begin by introducing our motivating scientific question and then describe the analysis ABCD imaging data.
+This article explores a clinical application involving multimodal imaging data from Adolescent Brain Cognitive Development (ABCD) Study \citep{casey2018}.
+The primary aim is to investigate how spatial variability in rs-fMRI signals across time, reflecting the amplitude of low frequency oscillations, relates to both spatial brain characteristics and a multi-task brain coactivation network.
+We begin by introducing motivating scientific question.